Saturday, September 17, 2011

 2004: Israeli police arrested two Madonna bodyguards after they assaulted photographers waiting for Madonna at her hotel.
 Hooray for Israel!!

-2008: The United States Representatives passed a resolution honoring the late Isaac Hayes ("Theme From 'Shaft'") as a "passionate humanitarian".
+2008: The United States House of Representatives passed a resolution honoring the late Isaac Hayes ("Theme From 'Shaft'") as a "passionate humanitarian".

-2009: John Fogerty of Creedence Clearwater Revival was given a Lifetime Award for Songwriting by the American Music Association.
+2009: John Fogerty of Creedence Clearwater Revival was given a Lifetime Award for Songwriting at the Americana Music Association Awards.

 Born This Day:

-1926: Bill Black, famed bassist for Elvis Presley and leader of the Bill Black Combo, was born in Memphis, Tennessee; died of a brain tumor October 21, 1965.
+1926: Bill Black (right, with guitarist Scotty Moore (left) and Elvis Presley (center)), famed bassist for Elvis and leader of the Bill Black Combo, was born in Memphis, Tennessee; died of a brain tumor in Memphis October 21, 1965.

 1939: Lamonte McLemore, founder and vocalist with the Fifth Dimension, was born in St. Louis, Missouri.

-1950: Fee Waybill, vocalist of the Tubes ("She's a Beauty") was born in Omaha, Nebraska.
+1950: John Waldo "Fee" Waybill, vocalist of the Tubes ("She's A Beauty") was born in Omaha, Nebraska.

 1962: BeBe Winans was born in Detroit, Michigan.

-1962: Baz Luhrmann ("Everybody's Free To Wear Sunscreen") was born in Sydney, New South Wales, Australia.
+1962: Baz Luhrmann ("Everybody's Free To Wear Sunscreen") was born in Sydney, Australia.

 1968: Anastacia was born in Chicago, Illinois.